-For example, the saleswoman who worked 60 hours plus per week may have been better off attending networking events, or expanding her contacts on LinkedIn rather than devoting all her time and energy for one employer.
+For example, the saleswoman who worked 60 hours plus per week may have been better off attending networking events or expanding her contacts on LinkedIn rather than devoting all her time and energy to one employer.

 The secretary who came to work every Saturday may have been better off using that time by taking courses to upgrade her skills and market herself better in the workplace.

 Here’s the problem with being a hero at work – they are usually taken advantage of by their employers.